-As at 31 December 2021, a thorough review was performed of the changes which have occurred in the fair value of the Group companies' non-current tangible assets, as well as of the physical and technical condition thereof, operation means and residual useful lives.
+As of December 31, 2021, a thorough review was performed of the changes which have occurred in the fair value of the Group companies' non-current tangible assets, as well as of the physical and technical condition thereof, operation means and residual useful lives.
 Respectively, remeasurement was carried out, since at this date the five-year period for remeasurement adopted in accordance with the policy expires.
 The review and remeasurement were performed with the professional support of independent licensed appraisers.

 The management has performed detailed analysis of the licensed appraisers' reports, incl. the sensitivity tests.
-As a result, it has stated revaluation, and has recognized new revaluation reserve at the amount of BGN 9,466 thousand, net of impairment and deferred tax (Note 14) and deferred tax and has stated current impairment expense at the amount of BGN 9,779 thousand.
-In addition, a current expense for impairment was stated at the amount of BGN 697 thousand of PPE in process.
+As a result, it has stated revaluation, and has recognized new revaluation reserve at the amount of BGN 9,466 thousand, net of impairment and deferred tax (Note 15) and deferred tax and has stated current impairment expense at the amount of BGN 9,779 thousand.
+In addition, a current expense for impairment was stated at the amount of BGN 697 thousand of property, plant and equipment in process of acquisition.